Trump meets with security council on Iran war plans

 Over the past 18 years, US imperialism has fought two wars in Afghanistan—to Iran’s east—and Iraq—to Iran’s west—under the pretexts of a “war on terror” and the threat of “weapons of mass destruction.”
 Both were aimed at asserting unfettered domination over strategic energy reserves in the Caspian Basin and the Persian Gulf, thereby placing US imperialism in a position to ration oil and gas required by its principal rivals, in particular China.
 This strategic aim cannot be realized without another war against Iran.

 The US corporate media has speculated that Trump does not want a war or that any military action will be postponed until after the United Nations General Assembly debate next week.
 Such predictions are worthless.

-As for Trump, his daily fluctuations between threatening Iran with the “ultimate option” and claiming that he wants to avoid a war reflect the pressures that he is under from conflicting layers within the US ruling establishment and the military and intelligence apparatus.
+As for Trump, his daily fluctuations between threatening Iran with the “ultimate option” and claiming that he wants to avoid a war reflect the pressures that he is under from conflicting layers within the US ruling establishment and the military-intelligence apparatus.

-The march to war, however, is objective, rooted in the insoluble contradictions of the capitalist system and the growing social tensions and class struggle within the US itself, which the American ruling class is driven to divert outward in an eruption of military violence.
+The march to war, however, is objective, rooted in the insoluble contradictions of the capitalist system, intensifying geo-political conflicts and the growing social tensions and class struggle within the US itself, which the American ruling class is driven to divert outward in an eruption of military violence.